CS 112

 }

 This constructor should initialize all the statistics for the object.
-(Hint: This constructor should create a new array that is of the same size (i.e. length) as the array passed, but only includes the elements of the array passed that are within the specified UPPER and LOWER bound.)
+(Hint: This constructor should create a new array that is of the same size as the input array passed, but only copy over the elements that are within the specified UPPER and LOWER bound.)
+It is possible that the size of the array will be greater than numElements.

 1. Write a method that prompts the user to enter integer elements (within the range specified by LOWER and UPPER bound) and store them into the object’s array.
 The user may enter up to as many integer values as the array can hold or less.
 If the user does not want to fill all the positions of the array, they can specify end of input by entering the sentinel value.